ekristen/azure-nuke/README.md

 **This is potentially very destructive!
 Use at your own risk!**

-**Status:** This is late alpha, early beta.
+**Status:** This is early beta.
 Expect some behaviors around safeguarding, delays, and prompts to change.
 Likely will change CLI behavior a bit as well.

 Originally based on the source code from [aws-nuke fork](https://github.com/ekristen/aws-nuke) and [aws-nuke original](https://github.com/rebuy-de/aws-nuke)